|Engine 1 Make & Model||Detroit Diesel 12V71N|

 Beefy mooring cleats fore, aft and midships.

 Starting aft, the original swim grid was deemed far too narrow, especially for boarding astern, so it was completely rebuilt.
 This new swim grid is of solid teak, and is now much safer, being broader, and includes stainless steel staple railings, and retractable tender cleats.
-And the extra length smartly compliments the overall lines of the vessel.
+And the extra length smartly complements the overall lines of the vessel.

-From the swim platform, gently sloped stairs go up to the aft deck, beautifully clad in teak, and protected with a stainless railing and gate to the swim platform stairs, high painted bulwarks with a varhisned teak caprail.
+From the swim platform, gently sloped stairs go up to the aft deck, beautifully clad in teak, and protected with a stainless railing and gate to the swim platform stairs, high painted bulwarks with a varnisned teak caprail.

 There are four teak occasional chairs with two cocktail tables.
 So perfect for a morning coffee or an evening sundowner!
 There is also a private entrance here to the owners suite.